jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 According to min-max normalization, x_normalized = (x-min)/(max-min) which can be simplified to diving the image by 255.0

 There is a downside to normalization, and it comes in the form of hardware requirements:
-Instead of being an unsigned integer of 8 bits, now the pixel values are floating points (usually 32 bits) Thus, the data size is quadrupled!
+Instead of being an unsigned integer of 8 bits, now the pixel values are floating points (usually 32 bits).

+Thus, the data size is quadrupled!

 Note: More information can be found <a href="https://machinelearningmastery.com/how-to-normalize-center-and-standardize-images-with-the-imagedatagenerator-in-keras/"> here </a>